 - Eddie Hinkle uses micro.blog/eddiehinkle as a possible syndication target when posting to his website.
 When a post is marked to be syndicated to Micro.blog, it is added to a RSS feed that his Micro.blog account consumes.

-- gRegor Morrill uses https://micro.blog/gRegorLove to automatically syndicate his notes via Atom feed.
+- gRegor Morrill uses https://micro.blog/gRegorLove to automatically syndicate his posts, excluding replies, via Atom feed.

 - Add yourself here… (see this for more details)